Tommy Lloyd

 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

-When to buy single trip insurance
+When should I buy single trip travel insurance?

 For example, if you purchase your policy today but it doesn't start until 4 weeks from now, you won't have cancellation protection during those 4 weeks.
 This situation shouldn't be problematic as long as you haven't already made bookings or incurred expenses for a holiday.
 However, it is advisable to align the start date of your annual policy with the day of payment, just to be on the safe side.